nuxeo-sandbox/nuxeo-s3-utils/README.md

 Or you can use [Nuxeo CLI](https://doc.nuxeo.com/nxdoc/nuxeo-cli/) for this purpose, it can create the registry entries for you.

 #### How to Tune the REST Filtering
-The opérations that are filtered for REST calls and restricted to administrators are listed in the `s3-utils-operations.xml` file.
+The operations that are filtered for REST calls and restricted to administrators are listed in the `s3-utils-operations.xml` file.
 We are using the recommended mechanism for the filtering, as described [here](https://doc.nuxeo.com/nxdoc/filtering-exposed-operations/), and the `s3-utils-operations.xml` contains the following:

 ```
 <component name="org.nuxeo.s3-utils.operations">